Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 According to our research, the six must-have data dashboard types for businesses across various industries are:

 These insights underscore the importance of dashboards and their role in data analysis.
 They come from respondents who have at least some experience in using dashboards.
 In fact, over 60% of them have been using dashboards for some time and 25% have just started using them.
 The rest (12.50%) don’t use dashboards but plan to.

 Based on this research, we identified the top 10 best data dashboards to use regardless of your industry and type of business.

-With each dashboard, we are also sharing ready-to-use dashboard templates from Databox.
+With each digital dashboard, we are also sharing ready-to-use dashboard templates from Databox.
 The examples that we’ve included, are the most popular ones in our template library.
 Any dashboard example from our template gallery can be customized and adjusted as you see fit – from adding (or excluding) metrics and data sources, to customizing colors, fonts, and more.

 Let’s dive in.

 Business dashboards give a quick snapshot of your business’s key performance indicators (KPIs) in real-time as this fully customizable Stripe (MRR & Churn) Dashboard Template does.

 As a result, such a business dashboard can instantly tell you about a company’s overall health and performance in minutes.

 The key, however, is to “always start small,” advises Jared Stern from Uplift Legal Funding.
 “Don’t blindly follow the industry’s best KPIs.
 Choose what’s relevant and makes sense to your business goals.”

 So whether you’re choosing from a business dashboard template or creating yours from scratch, pay attention to the KPIs.